 The great Hogan spent two weeks at Panmure, accompanied only by his caddy, Cecil Timms to acclimatise to the terrain of links golf and to acquaint himself with the smaller 1.62 inch British ball.

 Hogan would never play in the Open again, but his legacy at Panmure remains!
 The sixth hole, a 414 yard par 4, stroke index 1, is named after the great man.
 Hogan suggested the addition of the cleverly-placed hidden pot bunker to the front right of the green.
-Over sixty seven years on, the members still refer to it as "Hogan's Bunker".
+Over sixty eight years on, the members still refer to it as "Hogan's Bunker".